 Sherry M. Todd

-PhD, LPC, ATR-BC, CTS, TFTdx
+PhD, LPC, ATR-BC, CTTS, BCETS, BCSCR

 After earning her PhD in Counselor Education and Supervision at Old Dominion University and a MS in Art Therapy from Eastern Virginia Medical School.
 Dr. Todd served as the Program Director for the CACREP Accredited Masters in Counseling Program at Regent University for four years.
 She is the Clinical Director of the Tidewater Emergency Medical Services’ (TEMS) Critical Incident Stress Management Team, on the Green Cross Board of Directors, the Association of Traumatic Stress Specialist certification committee, two advisory boards, and is a Premier Speaker with the National Center for Crisis Management.